Think back to when you made your very first daisy chain. We love to make and design jewellery and have been doing so for thousands of years.

 Titanium is a lustrous, high strength metal with a silver colour.

-Titanium was discovered in Cornwall in 1791, and later named after the Titans of Greek mythology.
+Titanium was discovered in Cornwall in 1791 and was later named after the Titans of Greek mythology.

 The Hardness of Titanium